What is stress echocardiography?

 - Make sure not to eat or drink anything for three to four hours before the test.

-Your doctor will need to see how your heart functions while you are at rest to get an accurate idea of how it is working.
-The doctor will begin by placing 10 electrodes (small, sticky patches) on your chest that are connected to an electrocardiograph (ECG).
+Your doctor needs to see how your heart functions while you’re at rest to get an accurate idea of how it’s working.
+Your doctor begins by placing 10 small, sticky patches called electrodes on your chest.
+The electrodes connect to an electrocardiograph (ECG).

-Next, you will lie on your side and the doctor will do a resting echocardiogram, or ultrasound, of your heart.
-He or she will apply a special gel to your skin and then use a device called a transducer.
+Next, you’ll lie on your side, and your doctor will do a resting echocardiogram, or ultrasound, of your heart.
+They’ll apply a special gel to your skin and then use a device called a transducer.

-You will likely be asked to exercise until you feel tired to raise your heart rate as much as possible.
-Let the clinician know right away if you feel dizzy or weak, or if you experience chest pain or pain on your left side.
+Tell your doctor right away if you feel dizzy or weak, or if you have chest pain or pain on your left side.

 The echocardiography stress test is very reliable.
-Your doctor or cardiologist will explain your test results to you.
+Your doctor will explain your test results to you.
 If the results are normal, your heart is working properly and your blood vessels are probably not blocked due to coronary artery disease.